Manute Bol: Later career (1993-1997)

-Return to Golden State Warriors (1994)
+After being released by Miami on January 25, 1994, Bol played two games for the Washington Bullets in 1994 and then returned to Philadelphia, where he played four games.

-In the 1994–95 NBA season Bol returned to the Warriors.
-He made the season-opening roster and played his last five NBA games.
-On a memorable mid-November night Bol finally made his home debut, coming off of the bench to play 29 minutes against the Minnesota Timberwolves.
+In October 1994, Bol returned to the Warriors.
+He played his last five NBA games there.
+On November 15, 1994, Bol came off of the bench to play 29 minutes against the Minnesota Timberwolves.
 He attempted three three-pointers in the fourth quarter and made them all.
 Seven nights later in Charlotte, in a game nationally televised by TNT, he was in the starting lineup again.
 By this time, two weeks into the season, his career seemed rejuvenated under Warrior head coach Don Nelson; he was again a defensive force, making threes and contributing as a starter to create matchup problems.
 After playing only ten minutes against the Hornets on November 22, 1994, he suffered a season-ending knee injury.
 Before he left the game, he recorded one block and two points and attempted a three-pointer in ten minutes of play.
 Bol was waived by Golden State on February 15, 1995.

-Overall in his NBA career, Bol averaged 2.6 points, 4.2 rebounds, 0.3 assists, and 3.3 blocks per game, playing an average of 18.7 minutes.
-He finished his career with 1,599 points, 2,647 rebounds, and 2,086 blocks.
-He appeared in 624 games over 10 seasons.

-Florida Beach Dogs (1995–1996)

 Bol played 22 games for the Florida Beach Dogs of the Continental Basketball Association during the 1995–96 season under Coach Eric Musselman.
 The Beach Dogs' games against the Sioux Falls Skyforce that season were broadcast by ESPN, as the Skyforce also featured a former NBA player, Darryl Dawkins.

 In 1996, the Portland Mountain Cats of the United States Basketball League announced that Bol would be playing with the team, but he never appeared in uniform.

-Fulgor Libertas Forlì (1996–1997)

-Bol played professionally in Italy in 1997 and Qatar in 1998 before rheumatism forced him to retire permanently.
+Bol played professionally in Italy in 1997 and in Qatar in 1998 before rheumatism forced him to retire permanently.